Zerotistic/zerotistic.blog/_posts/2023-09-20-binary-ninja-serie-announcement.md

 ---
 title: Binary Ninja Serie Announcement
 date: 2023-09-20 10:00:00 +0200
-categories: [Binary Ninja, Tutorial]
+categories: [Binary Ninja]
 tags: [reverse engineering, exploit, automation, binja]
 comments: false
 author: zerotistic
 ---

-# Binary Ninja Serie Announcement
-I'm going to start a serie of posts about Binary Ninja.
-I'm going to start from the very beginning, so if you are already a Binary Ninja user, you can probably skip the first posts.
-I'm going to attempt to cover all topics, from how to use Binary Ninja to knowing the internals so well you could do PRs to Vector35's repositories.
+Hello everyone!
+I'm excited to make my debut on this blog.
+Here, I'll be sharing insights into my research, various projects, and my reflections.
+However, today's post isn't focused on those topics.
+Instead, I want to dive into Binary Ninja and let you know about an upcoming serie dedicated to it.
+I have a deep love for this tool, but I've noticed a shortage of blogs and tutorials covering it.
+While the existing documentation is helpful, it falls short in some aspects.
+Therefore, I've taken it upon myself to craft a series that delves into Binary Ninja in detail.
+In this introductory post, I'll outline what you can expect to find in the series and clarify what won't be covered.

+## So what can you expect?
+I'll start from the very basics, making it accessible even for newcomers.
+Experienced Binary Ninja users might find the initial posts skippable.
+My aim is to encompass everything, from using Binary Ninja effectively to understanding its inner workings well enough to contribute to Vector35's repositories.

-At the time of writing, I believe I already known somewhat well Binary Ninja, however this blog post will also serve as a mean to learn new things and to improve my knowledge of the tool.
-This means that I might rewrite and update some parts as I learn new things.
+As of writing this, I consider myself reasonably proficient with Binary Ninja.
+Nonetheless, this blog will also serve as a platform for me to acquire new knowledge and enhance my understanding of the tool.
+This means that I might revise and update certain sections as I continue learning.

-I'm going to try to keep the posts as simple as possible, but I'm not going to sacrifice the quality of the content for the sake of simplicity.
-This means that, while I cover Binary Ninja's usage, I will NOT be teaching you how to reverse or how to use Python, C, or any other language.
-I will assume you already know how to do that.
+I'll strive to maintain simplicity in my posts without compromising the quality of the content.
+While I'll cover various aspects of Binary Ninja's usage, I won't be offering tutorials on reverse engineering or programming languages like Python and C (unless very specific cases).
+I'll assume you already possess some familiarity with those topics.

-This post is hopefully the first of a long serie.
-I'm going to try to post at least once a week, but I can't promise anything.
+This post marks the beginning of what I hope will be an extensive series.
+I'll aim to post at least once a week, though I can't make any concrete promises.

-See you soon!
+Stay tuned, and I'll be back soon with more!